Planted aquariums are becoming increasingly popular, especially within the aquaculture scene.

 They grow best in water with a pH of 6.5-7.5 and different species can tolerate a wide range of temperatures including tropical and arctic conditions.

 These plants can aid in water filtration by absorbing excess nutrients and harmful elements.
-The roots of the plants can also provide a safe hiding place for juvenile fry like Guppies.
+The roots of the plants can also provide a safe hiding place for juvenile fry, such as guppies.

 A major benefit of keeping Duckweed is that it forms a shaded area that blocks light to the tank which aids in controlling unwanted algae growth.
 However, do not let it grow too thick as some light is beneficial for underwater plants.